 Changing the gap setting automatically changes the alert timing sensitivity (Far, Medium, or Near) for the Forward Collision Alert (FCA) feature.
 See Forward Collision Alert (FCA) System

 Alerting the Driver

 If ACC is engaged, driver action may be required when ACC cannot apply sufficient braking because of approaching a vehicle too rapidly.

-When this condition occurs, a series of red lights will flash on the windshield and eight beeps will sound from the front.
+When this condition occurs, eight beeps will sound from the front.